mvrdevelopment/spec/mvr-spec.md

 Node name: `ChildList`

-The child list contains a list of one of the following nodes:
+The child list contains a list of the following nodes:

 ##### Table 17 — *ChildList Node Childs*